martin-ueding/thinkpad-scripts/doc/man/think-rotate.1.rst

 Config
 ------

-You can create a config file in ``$HOME/.config/think-rotate/rotate.sh``, which is a simple Bash script that is going to be sourced from ``think-rotate``.
+You can create a config file in ``$HOME/.config/thinkpad-scripts/rotate.sh``, which is a simple Bash script that is going to be sourced from ``thinkpad-rotate``.

 A sample config would look like this::